tihanieddey/Python-Exercises/README.md

 ---

-✨ Feel free to explore and use this as your learning reference!
+✨ Feel free to explore, practice, and learn together! 🚀